 In addition to injunctive relief, businesses are also entitled to a recovery of any damages resulting from misappropriation.
 This includes actual losses and unjust enrichment, or royalties for the unauthorized use or disclosure of a trade secret.
 In cases where misappropriation was willful and malicious, exemplary damages may also be awarded against the defendant.

-If you have questions about misappropriation of trade secrets, intellectual property assets, or any other business law matter, Hendershot, Cowart & Hisey, P.C. is readily available to help.
+If you have questions about misappropriation of trade secrets, intellectual property assets, or any other business law matter, Hendershot Cowart P.C. is readily available to help.
 Call (713) 909-7323 to schedule a consultation.